MarkSoluiman/SecPlus/Chapter 1/Part3/Technical Change Management 1.3.md

 Updating diagrams comes when modifications to network configurations happen.

-Updating policies/procedures comes when a adding new systems happen.
+Updating policies/procedures comes when adding new systems happen.

 ## Version Control